madanyc/workfront-learn.en/help/resource-management/workload-balancer/settings-to-consider-for-workload-balancer/settings-to-consider-for-the-workload-balancer.md

 ---
 title: Settings to consider for the Workload Balancer
 description: See what settings to consider as you dive into the individual workloads of your users.
 activity: use
 type: Tutorial
 team: Technical Marketing
+exl-id: d9cf1309-c994-4a4e-89e2-030b67e2f57d
 ---
 # Settings to consider for the Workload Balancer